GoesToTwentyOne/DrillRevisionGolang/02_CLI_and_Golang_environment_and_workspace/README.md

      - **3. Command:**
      A command is a set of text-based instructions which has certain value to the system.

+- [x] **What is Environment variable?**
+    - Variables that can be used across terminal commands are called environment variables.
+    - %HOMEPATH% is an environment variable present in command line environments.
+It is used to get the path to the current user’s home directory.
+This makes it easy for programs to access the home directory when needed.
+-   **Environment variable consists of 2 parts:-**
+    - **1. System variables:**
+    System environment variables are globally accessed by all users its means set for everyone.
+    -**2.
+User Variables:**
+    User environment variables are specific only to the currently logged-in user its means set for each user.

 - [x] **Note**
 - https://docs.google.com/document/d/1wrH0qdLWGoMW-sp6l6YUt8ibmrw-9_EM0eOZSEEkPKQ/edit?usp=sharing